 There are certain risks associated with the recovery period of a LEEP procedure.
 There is no reason to believe that you will definitely undergo them, but it is still important to keep them in mind as precautions.

 1. Cervical Incompetence

-Cervical incompetence means when your cervix becomes ‘incompetent’ or unable to stay closed during a pregnancy.
+Cervical incompetence means when your cervix becomes ‘incompetent’ or unable to stay closed during pregnancy.
 It can sometimes result in a miscarriage of preterm labour.
-However, a cervical cerclage is a procedure that can be done to sew the cervix during the pregnancy and ensure that it stays closed.
-But only a small number of women who have had a LEEP will require to have a cervical cerclage.
+However, cervical cerclage is a procedure that can be done to sew the cervix during the pregnancy and ensure that it stays closed.
+But only a small number of women who have had a LEEP will require a cervical cerclage.

 2. Cervical Stenosis